Canada Goose to go fur-free by end of next year

-June 24 (Reuters) - Luxury parka maker Canada Goose Holdings Inc (GOOS.TO) said on Thursday it would stop making its products with fur by the end of 2022 as the company looks to become more environmentally conscious after years of backlash over its use of coyote fur.
+(Reuters) -Luxury parka maker Canada Goose Holdings Inc said on Thursday it would stop making its products with fur by the end of 2022 as the company looks to become more environmentally conscious after years of backlash over its use of coyote fur.

 Canada Goose, known for its $1,000 parkas, will also stop buying fur by the end of this year.
 It had in 2020 unveiled plans to introduce reclaimed fur into its supply chain.